 Match Director: Thang Doan—My phone is 775-856-9444 and email is firstname.lastname@example.org……If you have ANY questions, DO NOT HESITATE to call me and ASK!

-We have done away with the RSVP system we pretty much had to use due to range restrictions and the COVID 19 rules the county wanted us to comply with.
-The maximum number of shooters that we can put on line in an event/match (using 2 relays of 12 shooters) is 24 due to the number of targets we can put downrange and we will be using a “first come, first served” method of assigning shooter slots, which will be accomplished on the scheduled Mini-Palma days AT THE RANGE as shooters arrive to sign up.….so, if you want to be sure of having a space, PLEASE ARRIVE in a timely manner, as anyone arriving late MAY NOT have a slot available to them.
-Now, that all being said, I don’t KNOW that we will have 24 shooters at any of our matches, but I am thinking (maybe HOPING) that we will, due to there being quite a lot of folks interested in this.
+The maximum number of shooters that we can put on line in an event/match (using 2 relays of 12 shooters each) is 24 due to the number of targets we can put downrange and we will be using a “first come, first served” method of assigning shooter slots, which will be accomplished on the scheduled Mini-Palma days AT THE RANGE as shooters arrive to sign up.….so, if you want to be sure of having a space, PLEASE ARRIVE in a timely manner, as anyone arriving late MAY NOT have a slot available to them.

 The course of fire will be challenging enough to promote growth, and enable graduation into other disciplines and/or classifications.

 All unranked or new shooters begin their first match as “unclassified” shooters.
 Upon completing their first match, shooters will be placed in a class based upon their newly established scores for future matches as follows, but will NOT earn any sort of award in the their first match.

-Eye and ear protection are mandatory when either shooting OR when anywhere on the range (not including range parking area).
+Eye and ear protection are mandatory when either shooting OR when anywhere on the range (not including range parking area during firing periods.

 Open bolt indicators –sometimes called OCIs–Open Chamber Indicator)(OBI) must be used when your rifle is made safe and are available from the Match Director for $1.00 if you need one.